pranavs2001/pranavs2001.github.io/index.md

 <img src="{{ '/assets/img/index.jpg' | prepend: site.baseurl }}" id="about-img">

 <div id="describe-text">
-	<p>I'm a software developer interested in entrepreneurship and the intersection of technology & society.
-I love all things basketball 🏀 and reading 📖 with a little bit of travel 🗺️ mixed in.</p>
+	<p>I'm a software engineer with a BS/MS in computer engineering @ ucla.
+I love to golf 🏌, travel 🗺️, and cheer on the Bruins 🐻.</p>
 </div>